abidibo/geodrawer/README.md

 The library provides some classes:

-- Loader
+- Loader (checks google maps API an loads jquery on the fly if no yet loaded)
-- EventDispatcher
+- EventDispatcher (a mediator like event dispatcher)
-- Map
+- Map (the main class)
-- Tool (something like an abstract class)
+- Tool (something like an abstract class which every tool extends)
-- PointTool
+- PointTool (markers)
-- PolylineTool
+- PolylineTool (polylines)
-- PolygonTool
+- PolygonTool (polygons)
-- CircleTool
+- CircleTool (circles)

-each which its own public methods (actually are all public, but some of them are not meant to be, they start with an underscore char).
+Each class has its own public methods (actually are all public in js, but some of them are not meant to be, and they start with an underscore char).
-Surf the documentation for full reference about the library, or look at the demo page.
+Surf the [documentation](https://abidibo.github.io/geodrawer/docs/index.html) for full reference about the library, or look at the [demo page](https://abidibo.github.io/geodrawer/).

 Every tool can be customize at runtime, you can add or remove tools, change options and so on...

 #### Need to use custom controllers?

 If you have already an interface designed with buttons to export data or clear the map, that's not a problem, you can provide your own controllers for all the tools and almost all the functionalities; the library will manage (attach and detach) the events itself.
+The active controller receives a css class `geodrawer-selected` so that you can manage its active state.

 ## Development